PretendoNetwork/website/docs/en_US/install/3ds.md

 ℹ️ <b>Skip this step if you've already enabled the required patches on your console for Pretendo Network.</b>
 </div>

 In order to make use of the Pretendo Network service, you will need to enable Luma patches on your console.
-Hold `SELECT` + `Power` on your 3DS/2DS and power it on.
+With your SD card inserted, hold `SELECT` + `Power` on your 3DS/2DS to turn it on and open the Luma configuration menu.

 On the screen that is displayed, make sure that these following options are enabled: